 - Discrete Services APIs

 Another area of inefficiency in insurance policy administration is with ISO circular updates and analysis.
-With the use of microservice architecture and innovative vendors, carriers have eliminated this problem.
+With the use of microservices architecture and innovative vendors, carriers have eliminated this problem.
 Carriers can immediately adopt new changes using ISO updates, which are available within 24 hours of the newest ISO ERC version releases.

-According to Verisk, automating the circular process using ISO ERC results in approximately a 58% decrease in work time for IT modifications and 35% decrease in overall cost, giving carriers the freedom to add value in more meaningful ways to help the organization grow.
+According to Verisk, automating the circular process using ISO ERC results in approximately a 58% decrease in work time for IT modifications and a 35% decrease in overall cost, giving carriers the freedom to add value in more meaningful ways to help the organization grow.

 For examples of third-party content and services that work effectively in policy administration, reference Solartis Insure’s Third Party Service Integrations Catalog.
-Popular integrations include: